-Alcohol, opioid, and heroin addictions are often looked upon as being a moral failings that only impact poor, uneducated people, but that is quite far from the truth.
+Alcohol, opioid, and heroin addictions are often looked upon as being a moral failing that only impact poor, uneducated people, but that is quite far from the truth.
 Addiction can affect men, women, wealthy, homeless, young, old, and everyone in between — and as long as there is shame associated with it, people will continue to needlessly suffer and die in silence.

-We chose media channels that were organic to the message: blogs, social channels and email campaigns that allowed the community to connect to, and naturally amplify, the message.
+The Living Recovery campaign took the emphasis off the facilities, and instead focused on the problem (substance use disorder) and the solution (recovery).
+We chose media channels that were organic to the message: blogs, social channels, and email campaigns that allowed the community to connect to, and naturally amplify, the message.

-The Result: Living Recovery blogs generated over 8 times more page views than any other campaign.
+Living Recovery blogs generated over 8 times more page views than any other campaign.
 The average user spent over 5 minutes on a Living Recovery blog page (which is the estimated time it takes to read the post in its entirety).

 999 interactions led to 786 webpage views.
-Email communications gained a 24.6% open rate and 2.5% click through rate.
+Email communications gained a 24.6% open rate and 2.5% click-through rate.
 And, most importantly, 23 people filled out the lead form to start down the path toward recovery.